Biomolecular engineering: Carbohydrates

 Carbohydrates are another important biomolecule.
 These are polymers, called polysaccharides, which are made up of chains of simple sugars connected via glycosidic bonds.
 These monosaccharides consist of a five to six carbon ring that contains carbon, hydrogen, and oxygen - typically in a 1:2:1 ratio, respectively.
 Common monosaccharides are glucose, fructose, and ribose.
 When linked together monosaccharides can form disaccharides, oligosaccharides, and polysaccharides: the nomenclature is dependent on the number of monosaccharides linked together.
 Common dissacharides, two monosaccharides joined, are sucrose, maltose, and lactose.
 Important polysaccharides, links of many monosaccharides, are cellulose, starch, and chitin.

 Cellulose is a polysaccharide made up of beta 1-4 linkages between repeat glucose monomers.
 It is the most abundant source of sugar in nature and is a major part of the paper industry.

 Starch is also a polysaccharide made up of glucose monomers; however, they are connected via an alpha 1-4 linkage instead of beta.
-Starches, particularly amylase, are important in many industries, including the paper, cosmetic, and food.
+Starches, particularly amylose (which is degraded by amylase), are important in many industries, including the paper, cosmetic, and food.

 Chitin is a derivation of cellulose, possessing an acetamide group instead of an –OH on one of its carbons.
 Acetimide group is deacetylated the polymer chain is then called chitosan.
 Both of these cellulose derivatives are a major source of research for the biomedical and food industries.
 They have been shown to assist with blood clotting, have antimicrobial properties, and dietary applications.
 A lot of engineering and research is focusing on the degree of deacetylation that provides the most effective result for specific applications.